 This course is aimed at teaching students the steps and approaches to writing and performing original music.
 Students will learn to compose and record their own music using digital recording tools including how to score a movie scene.
 Students will also learn about the potential commercial applications of music in the ever-changing world of digital media and the basics of music licensing.

-Contemporary Music 10 (Every year)
+Contemporary Music 9-12 (Student interest)